Resources for Parents

 Check this site out for tips on fun parenting along with issues and advice.

-U.S. Department of Education Family Involvement Initiative
+U.S. Department of Education Family and Community Engagement (FACE)

 Lots of well-organized and useful information for parents PLUS links to other interesting education-related web sites.